gbrogers/NestJS_Course/notes.md

 - the down is incredibly important to have a way to save us if something goes wrong.

 npm run build
+npx typeorm migration:run
+npx typeorm migration:revert

+---

+Dependency Injection"

+1. in our CoffeeService, the @Injectable() decorator declared a class that can be managed by the Nest "container".
+Marks the coffeeService as a provider.
+2. In CoffeesController -- we are requesting the CoffeesService in the constructor.
+This tellsNest to "inject" the provider into our controller class so that we may be able to utilize it.
+3. Nest is aware that -this- class is also a "Provider" because we've included in our coffeesModule, which registers this provider with the Nest Inversion of Control (IoC) container.

+When the Nest container instantiates the CoffeesController, it first looks to see if there are any dependencies needed.
+In our case, there is one, the "CoffeesService".
+When the Nest container finds the CoffeeService dependency, it performs a lookup on the CoffeeService token which returns the CoffeeService class.
+Assuming this Provider has a "singleton" scope, which is the default behavior of injectable providers, Nest will then either _create an instance_ of CoffeeService, cache it and return it or if one is already cached, it will return _that_ existing instance.

+---

+Value based Providers:
+useValue syntax is useful for injecting a constant value.
+Say you wanted ti add an external library into the Nest container, or maybe we are replacing a real implementation of a Service with a Mock object.
+providers: [{ provide: CoffeesService, useValue: new MockCoffeesService() }],

+---

+useClass allows us to dynamically dertermine a Class that a token should resolve to.

+- like when we need production vs dev
+  // "useClass" syntax example
+  {
+  provide: ConfigService,
+  useClass:
+  process.env.NODE_ENV === 'development'
+  ?
+DevelopmentConfigService
+  : ProductionConfigService,
+  },

+  ***

+  useFactory: allows us to create providers "dynamically" which can extremely useful if you need to base the provider's value on various other dependencies, values, etc.

+  - The value returned from the factory function is what will be user by the provider token.
+What makes these factory functions so specifal, is that they themselces can inject OTHER providers need to compute the returning value.

+  In module"
+  @injectable()
+  export class CoffeeBrandsFactory {
+  create() {
+  return ['buddy brew', 'nescafe']
+  }
+  }

+  blah....
+  providers: [
+  CoffeesService,
+  CoffeeBrandsFactory,
+  { provide: COFFEE_BRANDS,
+  useFactory: (brandsFactory: CoffeeBrandsFactory)=> brandsFactory.create(),
+  inject: [CoffeeBrandsFactory]
+  }]

+  ***

+  prevent race conditions by leveraging Async Providers using useFactory.

+  {
+  provide: 'COFFEE_BRANDS',
+  // Note "async" here, and Promise/Async event inside the Factory function
+  // Could be a database connection / API call / etc
+  // In our case we're just "mocking" this type of event with a Promise
+  useFactory: async (connection: Connection): Promise<string[]> => {
+  // const coffeeBrands = await connection.query('SELECT \* ...');
+  const coffeeBrands = await Promise.resolve(['buddy brew', 'nescafe']) return coffeeBrands;
+  },

+---

+Static Modules (the ones we've been using) can't have their providers be configured by a module that is module that is consuming it.

+---

+Every Nest provider is a singleton.
+Example: when we use @Injectable() in our CoffeeService, it is really shorthand implementation for passing it on object with scopt and Scope.DEFAULT.

+Once our application has bootstrapped, all the Singleton providers have been instantiated.

+// Scope DEFAULT - This is assumed when NO Scope is entered like so: @Injectable() \*/
+@Injectable({ scope: Scope.DEFAULT })
+export class CoffeesService {}

+// -------------

+/\*\*

+- Scope TRANSIENT

+- Transient providers are NOT shared across consumers.
+- Each consumer that injects a transient provider
+- will receive a new, dedicated instance of that provider.
+- if we console.log, we see instantiated twice (bc use twice.)
+  \*/
+  @Injectable({ scope: Scope.TRANSIENT })
+  export class CoffeesService {}

+// Scope TRANSIENT with a Custom Provider
+{
+provide: 'COFFEE_BRANDS',
+useFactory: () => ['buddy brew', 'nescafe'],
+scope: Scope.TRANSIENT // 👈
+}

+// -------------

+/\*\*

+- Scope REQUEST

+- Request scope provides a new instance of the provider
+- exclusively for each incoming request.
+- won't console.log that instantiated until request (unlike transiate and singleton)
+  \*/
+  @Injectable({ scope: Scope.REQUEST })
+  export class CoffeesService {}
+  ***
+  What parameter decorator is needed to inject a custom provider into a class?
+Inject()

+The "useValue" syntax (custom providers) is useful when..

+1. want to bind an external library into the nest container
+2. want to register and inject a constant value
+3. want to replace a real implementation with a serivice with a mock object

+Custom providers are useful when..

+1. creating custom instances of our provider instead of having nest instatiate the class for us
+2. want to use a strategy pattern in which we can provide an abstract class and interchange the real implementation
+3. we need to delay the bootstrap process until one or more async tasks gave completed.

+What decorator is required to declare a class that can be managed by the Nest container?
+Injectable()

+The "useClass" syntax (custom providers) is useful when we want to...
+Dynamically determine a class that a token should resolve to

+The "useFactory" syntax (custom providers) is useful when we want to...create providers dynamically based on other providers OR delay the entire bootstrap process until 1+ async tasks have completed.

+What Provider's scopes does Nest support?
+Singleton, Transient, Request.

+---

+All env variables are string by default the configservice will not perform any type casting or parsing here.

+---

+TypeOrmModule.forRootAsync makes sure this is loaded after all other modules --> so won't accidently come back undefined.